raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The Delivery Service validates the request as follows:

- * The AssistedMLSMessage must contain a PublicMessage with a commit that contains remove proposals for every member of the group except the committer.
+ * The MLSGroupUpdate must contain a PublicMessage with a commit that contains remove proposals for every member of the group except the committer.

 ## Add users to a group

 A request from a client to add one or more users to a group.
+For each user, one or more of the user's clients are added to the group.
+The Welcome messages in the request are then fanned out to the user's DSs.

+To obtain the KeyPackages required to add the users' clients, the sender must first fetch the clients' KeyPackages from their DS.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
   MLSMessage welcomes<V>;
   optional<PPAddUsersData> pp_data;
 } AddUsersRequest;